Go to main content

 This course analyzes the political transformations initiated in 2010-2011 and 2019 in the Middle East, highlighting their limits and the small democratic gains achieved.
 The first sessions provide historical and political benchmarks for all students.
 The course then looks at authoritarianism, a characteristic of the region's regimes, including in periods of transition.
 It examines protests, particularly Islamist ones, and social resistance.
 The final section focuses on the protest movements of the 2010s, examining the contrasting trajectories of countries such as Tunisia, Egypt and Syria, as well as the recent cases of Algeria and Sudan.

-International relations, between conflict and attempts at order (Syllabus)
+International relations, between conflict and attempts at order (Syllabus) - French-taught

 P. Droz-Vincent

-Cultural policies: the French "model" in the light of international comparisons (Syllabus)
+Cultural policies: the French "model" in the light of international comparisons (Syllabus) - French-taught

 L. Marx

-Government action in the field of cultural affairs is often seen as a project to bring together as many people as possible in a shared knowledge and admiration of both our common historical heritage and contemporary creativity.
+Government action in the field of cultural affairs is often seen as a project to bring together as many people as possible in the knowledge and admiration of both our shared historical heritage and contemporary creativity.
 It can also be seen as a cultural form of the welfare state, proposing to widen access to cultural works and services in a global perspective of equalizing conditions.
 The aim of this course is to distance ourselves from this ideology of cultural policies.
 On the contrary, it will show that in this field, as in other areas of public policy, government action is the product of interactions between actors and social groups.
 Indeed, the history and analysis of the contemporary period show that this field of intervention is a space of powerful material and symbolic struggles.
 Observable developments are not only the fruit of evolving ideas, but also the result of power struggles between groups with differing visions of the role of public authorities with regard to cultural issues.
 Examples from various artistic sectors (museums, music, cinema, books, major institutions, etc.) will be examined throughout the course, as well as issues relating to cultural and artistic education and cultural professions.

-Gender, Sexuality and Politics (Syllabus)
+Gender, Sexuality and Politics (Syllabus) - English-taught

 N. Ouedraogo